glennj/exercism-cli-fish-wrapper/README.md

     - list all Exercism tracks, and your progress through each.
 * `exercises`
     - list the exercises, and your progress, for a track.
+* `syllabus`
+    - create a `_concepts` directory for a track, linking the Concept name to the exercise's README.

 ### commands related to your activity on exercism